elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A TypedArray object describes an array-like view of an underlying binary data buffer.
 There is no global property named TypedArray, nor is there a directly visible TypedArray constructor.
-Instead, there are several different global properties, whose values are typed array constructors for specific element types.
+Instead, there are several global properties whose values are typed array constructors for specific element types.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />